 For more information click HERE

 LDnet will be a partner in the Global e-Festival: Regions in Recovery – Building Sustainable Futures #RinR21.
-As part of the e-Festival, LDnet will organise a series of sessions on The contribution of Community based initiatives to the COVID recovery with a focus on policy and integrated approaches, building on its related work in 2020 and its forthcoming series of webinars in Spring 2021.
+As part of the e-Festival, LDnet will organise a series of sessions on The contribution of Community based initiatives to the COVID recovery with a focus on policy and integrated approaches, building on its related work in 2020 and its forthcoming series of webinars in April 2021.